 Student accommodation in Edinburgh ranges from around £140 per week to £280 per week.
 This all depends on the areas you choose to live in and the type of room you choose to rent.
 Typically, those sharing communal spaces like kitchens and living rooms can expect to pay less than those in private studio accommodation.

 Normally a student tenancy agreement lasts for 12 months.
-After that time you can usually either choose to stay on our move accommodation.
-If you’re worried about getting your deposit back, check out our guide.
+After that time you can usually either choose to stay on or move accommodation.
+Check out our guide to getting your deposit back to make sure you're ready to go when your tenancy agreement ends!

 Edinburgh is a popular student city, which comes with a higher cost of living than other locations in the UK.
 Still, there are many affordable student halls in Edinburgh to suit any budget.
 Location is everything, and the further out you go, to suburbs like Fountainbridge and Haymarket, the more affordable the living cost.